browserengineering/book/book/forms.md

     self.edit_input(elt)
 ```

-Clicking on a link calls `self.edit_input`, so we need to implement
-that.
 So, how does editing an input element work?
-Well, the two input
+Well, `<input>` and
-elements work differently.
-For `<input>`, the text in the input area is
+`<textarea>` work differently.
+For `<input>`, the text in the input
-the element\'s `value` attribute, like this:
+area is the element\'s `value` attribute, like this:

 ``` {.example}
 Name: <input value="Pavel Panchekha">
 ```

-Meanwhile, `<textarea>` tags enclose text that is their content:
+Meanwhile, `<textarea>` tags enclose text that is their
+content:^[The text area can also contain manual line
+breaks, unlike normal text (but it does wrap lines, unlike `<pre>`),
+which I'm ignoring here.]

 ``` {.example}
 <textarea>Hello!
 This is the content.</textarea>
 ```

-In real browsers, the text inside the text area can also have manual
-line breaks, so it works a little differently from normal text (and it
-can wrap, so it also works differently from `<pre>` elements) but I\'m
-going to ignore that in my toy browser.

 The point is that editing the input has to change either the `value`
 attribute or the text area content.
-So let\'s change our browser to do
+So let\'s add that to our browser,
-that, soliciting input on the command line and then updating the
+soliciting input on the command line and then updating the element
-elements to reflect the new content:^[GUI text input is hard, which is
+with it:^[GUI text input is hard, which is why I'm soliciting input on
-why I'm soliciting input on the command line.
+the command line.
 See the last exercise.]

 ``` {.python}
 new_text = input("Enter new text: ")